madpsy/xpa125b_controller/README.md

-# xpa125b_controller
+# XPA125B Amplifier Controller
 Xiegu XPA125B control interface designed for a D1 Mini.
+This allows you to use virtual any rig, including SDRs, with this amplifier.
+Both PTT and automatic band selection is supported.

 Supported protocols: